MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-templates-in-the-admin-console.md

 ## Team template capabilities

 Most properties in a team are included and supported by templates.
 But there are a few properties and features that aren't currently supported.
-The following table provides a quick summary of what's included and what's not included in Teams templates.
+The following table provides a quick summary of what's included and what's not included in team templates.

 | **Team properties supported by team templates** | **Team properties not yet supported by team templates** |
 | ------------------------------------------------ | -------------------------------------------------------- |